US Nuclear Power Policy

 Yet, the government remains more involved in commercial nuclear power than in any other industry in the USA.
 There are lengthy, detailed requirements for the construction and operation of all reactors and conversion, enrichment, fuel fabrication, mining and milling facilities.
 The review process preceding the construction of new reactors can take 3-5 years.
 The US government, through its own national research laboratories and projects at university and industry facilities, is the main source of funding for advanced reactor and fuel cycle research.
 It also promises to provide incentives for building new plants through loan guarantees and tax credits, although owners have to raise their own capital.
 US domestic energy policy is also closely linked to foreign, trade and defence policy on such matters as mitigating climate change and nuclear non-proliferation (of weapons).

-As of January 2010 the Nuclear Regulatory Commission (NRC) was reviewing 13 applications for combined construction and operating licences (COLs) to build 22 new nuclear reactors, as well as five applications for design certifications for new reactor types.
-The agency's request for oversight of the 104 operating power reactors was $531.6 million, including 13 reviews of extended power uprate requests and 13 licence renewal applications.
+As of late 2013, the Nuclear Regulatory Commission (NRC) was reviewing nine applications for combined construction and operating licences (COLs) to build 14 new nuclear reactors, as well as three design certification applications for new reactor types (EPR, ESBWR & APWR) and two design certification renewals (both ABWR).
+The NRC’s FY 2014 budget for oversight of the 100 operating power reactors was $1055 million, including six reviews of extended power uprate requests (and eight others) and 10 licence renewal applications.
+The budget includes nuclear materials and waste safety.

 State and local governments also have a major impact on the framework and economics of the US nuclear power industry.
 Deregulation of electricity prices in some states in the 1990s led to greater concentration in nuclear power production.
 In 1976, a voter referendum in California led to a law that prohibited the construction of new nuclear plants in the nation's largest state and the prohibition still remains in effect.
 Opposition in the state of Nevada was a key factor in the decision by the new Democratic administration of Barack Obama in early 2009 to abandon the government's long-standing plans for a 70,000 tonne geological repository in that state for disposal of the high-level nuclear waste that has accumulated at reactor sites across the nation.